1kohei1/sd-scheduler/memo.md

 - [x] Email tab to send emails to faculties.
 (Make <LINK></LINK>to paste the link)
 - [x] Faculties tab to register/delete faculties to the system
 - [ ] Group import file is gonna be [First name] [Last name] [Email] [Group number]
-- [ ] Let SD2 faculty manually schedule the presentation
+- [x] Let SD2 faculty manually schedule the presentation
 - [x] Let student choose the faculty who is not registered to the system at scheduling presentation.
 - [x] Make presentation dates and location in one tab.
 The location can change by presentation dates chunk
 - [ ] Reminding feature for student groups to provide conference paper
-- [ ] Make verification in one view.
-I don't want to do this since to enable this, it has to keep the information of creating presentation in database to handle user verified different device.
-(Probably not implemented.)
+- [ ] Instead of let user click, send code and make user type the code
+- [ ] Redesign the schedule page

+Personal review:

+GOOD:

+- Good structure of the API side
+- Utilize mongoose hook for validations/sending emails
+- Centralized place for API/DB interactions
+- Keeping track of features in memo.md
+- Thought thoroughly at the beginning about the DB structure
+- Good choice of frontend framework

 What I can do better:

+- Better folder structure for the frontend component and component names
-- Provide a consistent design when their input has problems or API returns error
+- Provide a consistent design when API returns error
 - Be consistent for some terms.
 I use "subject" for adminemail view and "title" for the backend.

 NOTES: